-In 2015, we again supported the Lord’s Taverners, Mercy Ships and St Francis Hospice by way of a charity golf day that was held on the 7th October at Sundridge Park Golf Club, Bromley.
-Over the last 2 years, we have raised £28,000 to support our chosen charities, for which we have to say a big thank you to our supporters and sponsors.
+We again supported the Lord’s Taverners and Mercy Ships by way of a charity golf day at Sundridge Park Golf Club, Bromley on the 10th September 2018.
+Over the last 4 events, we have raised nearly £60,000 to support our chosen charities.

 Why it all began

 Mike and Brian played a significant proportion of their cricket together at Kent, where they opened the batting and enjoyed significant success.
 The “glory years” of the 70’s saw Kent win 10 domestic trophies, dominating the new one day format of the game.
 In 1972, Mike took over the captaincy from Colin Cowdrey.

 Their commitment to Kent Cricket was later recognised when both men fulfilled the role of President for the Club, Mike in 2012 and Brian in 2004.
 Perversely, they both died prior to concluding their year in office.